 Okra pods can get tough in a hurry, so it is best to pick them when they are small, about 3-4 inches long.
 Okra needs to be picked every other day.
 If you find old pods, pick them anyway and add them to the compost pile.
 Otherwise, the plants will slow production of pods.

 When picking okra, you should wear gloves and long sleeves.
 Many varieties contain spines that will cause you to itch and burn.
 This does not mean you are allergic to it!

 However, even the spineless varieties make me itch.
-It sure hasn’t stopped me from growing okra, I just always wear gloves when picking.
+It sure hasn’t stopped me from growing okra though!
+I just always wear gloves when picking.
 Cutting the pods off the plant instead of pulling them off, will ensure you don’t damage the plant and open up areas for disease.

 Okra does not keep long when stored (That’s why it always looks so bad at the store.) so try to cook and eat it the same day or preserve it.
 It will keep for a day or two in the refrigerator, but after two days the quality starts to decline rapidly.

 I recently read an article about freezing okra whole.
 I have never tried it this way, but you can bet I will this year.
 Supposedly, once you thaw it, you can use it any way you would use fresh okra.
 Around here our favorite way to eat okra is fried (big surprise, right?) so I’ll definitely test this out and report back.